-We often hear people say that life is short (tell that to a teenager sitting in calculus class).
+We often hear people say that life is short (tell that to a teenager sitting in a calculus class).
 What are some of the other admonishments to not let life slip away unappreciated?

 - Live for today.

 - Eat, drink, and be merry, for tomorrow there may not be any.

 - Nobody realizes how delicate life can be until it’s taken.

 - Life goes by in the blink of an eye.